13. Product responsibility (PR)

 Management Approach – Product and Service Labeling

-The end user target group is becoming more and more important in the conveying of product information, as Geberit is offering this target group increasingly modern and innovative products.
-Geberit ensures safe handling and labeling in accordance with standards by means of detailed operating documentation based on the prevailing standards and laws.
+The end user target group is becoming more and more important in the conveying of product information, as Geberit is addressing end users with more and more products.
+Geberit ensures safe handling and correct labelling by means of detailed operating documentation based on the prevailing standards and laws.

 G4-PR3 Product labeling

-Products involving the use of electricity, gas or dangerous substances – or those containing such substances – need to be appropriately labeled in accordance with the prevailing standards and laws.
-This includes providing information about the target group and its qualifications as well as the intended use and the existence of substances subject to labeling requirements.
-The distributor must publish this information in a national language of the target market in accordance with the prevailing laws and regulations.
-Whenever possible, plastic components must feature material labeling in order to facilitate recycling.
+Products involving the use of electricity, gas or dangerous substances – or those containing such substances – need to be appropriately labelled in accordance with the prevailing standards and laws.
+This includes providing information about the target group and its qualifications as well as the intended use and the existence of substances subject to labelling requirements.
+The distributor/supplier must publish this information in a national language of the target market in accordance with the prevailing laws and regulations.
+Whenever possible, plastic components must feature material labelling in order to facilitate recycling.